 SYSTEM: THE COMMERCIAL AND SOCIAL SYSTEM'S USE OF POLLUTING SUBSTANCES BEHAVIOUR DESIRED: THAT MARKET FORCES ACT TO TRANSITION TECHNICAL INFRASTRUCTURE, MANAGEMENT AND PRAXIS SO EMISSIONS REACH A REASONABLE, ACCEPTABLE LEVEL.
 SENSORS: ECONOMIC INDICATORS OF SALES OF CLEAN TECH, SALES OF POLLUTANT-BEARING SUBSTANCES, FINANCIAL INDICATORS OF E.G. FUTURES CONTRACTS AND TECHNICAL INDICATORS ON EMISSIONS.
 FEEDBACK: FIGURES ARE COLLATED AND FED TO EXPERT COMMITTEE.
-ACTUATORS: THE REGULAR IMPORT/EXTRACTION FEE THAT IS ADJUSTED TO ENSURE BEHAVIOUR OF SYSTEM.
+Money from collected fees is distributed to citizens ACTUATORS: THE REGULAR IMPORT/EXTRACTION FEE THAT IS ADJUSTED TO ENSURE BEHAVIOUR OF SYSTEM.